ikramhm/BioApp_docker.node.js.mongo/README.md

 # bio-node.js-mongo-interactiveapp

-This app is fully integrated with a GitHub Action which, upon commiting new application changes, builds and stores docker images with AWS ECR.
+This app is fully integrated with a GitHub Action which, upon commiting new code changes, builds and stores docker images with AWS ECR.